-The facility A is repayable in 13 equal semi-annual instalments amounting to AED 76.9 million commencing from 31 December 2012 with the last instalment due on 31 March 2019.
+The facility A is repayable in 13 equal semi-annual instalments amounting to AED 76.9 million (AED 65.1 million representing Interest bearing loans and borrowings and AED 11.8 million towards Islamic financing arrangements) commencing from 31 December 2012 with the last instalment due on 31 March 2019.
 Facility B is repayable in a bullet payment on 31 March 2019.